cloudposse/github-authorized-keys/README.md

 ### Testing

 **Warning:**
-Tests require perms to create users, so it is better to run them inside docker container.
+Tests require sufficient permission to create users, so it is better to run them inside docker container.

 Running tests required some configs.

-There are 2 approaches to do this.
+There are 2 approaches to do this:

 #### With config file